cloudrobotics/cloudrobotics.github.io/iccr2016/home.md

 ICCR is the premier gathering of practitioners and researchers interested in how to bring the power of Cloud computing and Robotics to a new cutting-edge domain: Cloud robotics.
 The objective of ICCR is a working conference, where together Cloud computing and robotics researchers/practitioners to exchange their ideas.
 Different with traditional academic conference, ICCR is also a forum for researchers and practitioners in the two disciplines, fostering the collaboration of Cloud computing with robotics, and for practitioners to show their working projects and to discuss and exchange their problems with researchers to find a solution.

-The workshop was organized by Lei ZHANG (Northeastern University, China), Huaxi Yulin ZHANG (University of Picardie Jules Verne, France) and Margot Burident (University of Picardie Jules Verne, France).
+The conference was organized by Lei ZHANG (Northeastern University, China), Huaxi Yulin ZHANG (University of Picardie Jules Verne, France) and Margot Burident (University of Picardie Jules Verne, France).

 ---